Puss in Boots: The Last Wish: Plot

-Puss arrives at the Star and begins to make his wish using the map, but is confronted by Kitty, who berates him for his selfishness and confesses that her wish was to find someone she could trust.
-Goldi, the bears, and Horner arrive, and a fight ensues for the map; Goldi briefly obtains the map, but abandons it to save Baby Bear, while Kitty traps Horner inside his magical bottomless bag.
+During an argument with Baby Bear, Goldi reveals she intends to wish for a human family.
+Though this hurts the Bears' feelings, they still agree to help her.
+Puss arrives at the Star and begins to make his wish, but Kitty arrives, berates him for his selfishness, and reveals she would have wished for someone she could trust.
+Goldi, the Bears, and Horner arrive, and a fight ensues for the map.
+Goldi briefly obtains it but abandons it to save Baby Bear, while Kitty traps Horner inside his magical bottomless bag.